w3c/wai-curricula/content/designer/interaction-design.md

 * design alternatives to multi-pointer gestures (including swiping, pinching, and drawing shapes) by using single pointer activation
 * design methods to undo or abort an action carried out with path-based gestures, including use of the up event to undo, abort, and reverse activation
-* define alternatives for device or user motion, for example components that perform the same function that do not require user motion
+* define alternatives for device or user motion, for example components performing the same function that do not require user motion
 * design methods to disable response to device or user motion to prevent accidental actuation

 #### Teaching Ideas for Topic